The Hafele-Keating Experiment

 Einstein’s time dilation during the H-K experiment:

-Given the value of the time dilation of the ground reference clock TE and the speed of the aircraft in which the clocks were traveling, the absolute speed of this ground clock in the space of the Singularity can be calculated.
+Given the value of the time dilation of the ground reference clock ΔTE and the speed of the aircraft in which the clocks traveled, the absolute speed of the ground clock in the space of the Singularity can be calculated:

 Assuming: